drmohundro/drmohundro.github.io/_posts/2014-10-04-finding-text-in-files-revisited.markdown

 {% highlight powershell %}
 # relevant options:
-#   --context   = [x,y] where x is number of lines before and y is number of lines after
+#   -context   = [x,y] where x is number of lines before and y is number of lines after
-Find-String jQuery *.js --context 0,3
+Find-String jQuery *.js -context 0,3
 {% endhighlight %}

 If you have access to PowerShell 5, I've got `Find-String` up on the [PowerShell Gallery](https://www.powershellgallery.com/packages/Find-String/).
 You can install it by running `Install-Module Find-String`.